gauravfs-14/adaptly/README.md

 **Adaptly** is the first UI framework that makes your front-end *intent-driven*.
 Instead of navigating menus or switching dashboards, users just *tell* the interface what they want — and the LLM rewrites the layout in real time.

-It’s not a chat assistant overlay.
-It’s an AI that lives *inside* your app’s design system.
+It's not a chat assistant overlay.
+It's an AI that lives *inside* your app's design system.